Heartbeat City

 Heartbeat City is the fifth studio album by American new wave band the Cars, released on March 12, 1984, by Elektra Records.
-This marks the band's first album not produced by long-time producer Roy Thomas Baker, instead opting to produce with Robert John "Mutt" Lange.
-The album was a major commercial success, certifying quadriple platinum in the US.
+This marks the band's first album not produced by long-time producer Roy Thomas Baker, instead opting to produce with Mutt Lange.
+The album was a major commercial success, certifying quadruple platinum in the U.S.

-Music critic Robert Christgau noted that "the glossy approach the Cars invented has made this the best year for pure pop in damn near twenty, and it's only fair that they should return so confidently to form."
+Considered a "comeback" album for the Cars, Heartbeat City represented a return to the success of the band's self-titled debut album.
 Numerous tracks from the album received airplay on modern rock and AOR stations, with the singles "Drive" and "You Might Think" reaching the top 10 of the Billboard Hot 100, while the album peaked at number three on the Billboard 200.